Living with vision loss

 Organize Your Clothes

-Use large Ziplock plastic bags to separate your underwear, bras, and pantyhose.
+- Use large Ziploc bags to separate your underwear, bras, and pantyhose.

 Organize Your Kitchen for Cooking and Eating

-Use caulking, raised rubber, or plastic dots to mark the "on" and "bake" on the dials of your stove, oven, and toaster.
+- Use caulking, raised rubber, or plastic dots to mark the settings on the controls of your stove, oven, and toaster.

-Store food in specific containers.
-Mark them with a Braille label.
+- Store food in specific containers.
+Mark them with Braille labels.

-Keep medicines organized in a cabinet so you know where they are.
-Follow these tips to make sure you are taking the correct medicine and the correct dose:
+- Keep medicines organized in a cabinet so you know where they are.

-Learn to use a long white cane to help you get around on your own.
+- Get trained to use a long white cane to help.

-- Make sure that your paces match each other.
+- Make sure that your pace matches the other person's.

 - Ask the person to tell you when you are approaching steps or a curb.
 Approach steps and curbs head-on so you can find them with your toes.